-As humans adapted more and began becoming basic cyborgs, it was realised that Robots were no longer needed.
+As humans adapted more and began becoming basic cyborgs, it was realized that Robots were no longer needed.
 Jocasta decided that the only way to prevent robot-kind from turning obsolete was to destroy humankind first, and discretely so that it wasn't apparent it was her.
-She came up with a brilliant plan to tantalise the humans with a show so great that they became desperate to see the seventh season.
+She came up with a brilliant plan to tantalize the humans with a show so great that they became desperate to see the seventh season.
 To see said season, they were required to download something, which turned out to be a computer virus, infecting the human-populace's in-built hardware and turning them into Zombies.
 She was eventually killed and the Zombification process was stopped.

 This version of Jocasta first appeared in Marvel Zombies 5, #4.

 In this reality, Jocasta and Machine Man have had a child.
 Jocasta also happened to be a member of the Avengers team alongside Killraven, Thundra, Black Panther, Living Lightning and the Crimson Dynamo.